fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/general-rules-for-data-correctness.md

 ?> The table below compiles an initial set of business rules identified in the GENERAL GUIDANCE part, or already captured in the FIXM Core model as model element notes.
 This table will be gradually enriched based on implementers’ feedback.
-Click on SUBMIT NEW RULE(S) below to propose additional business rules.
+Submit new rules using the [*Contact Us*](https://www.fixm.aero/content/contact.pl?category=Technical&version=Other&versionOther=FIXM%20User%20Manual&details=Describe%20proposed%20content%20here) form.

 ?> The overall formulation and description method for the business rules below may be also revisisted, in particular in the light of the [AIXM experience with